Hey, how you doing? Justin here, welcome to my site!

 If you are new to the guitar you should start at the beginning, right?
 The white grade is super easy and for people who have never played before.
 You'll learn the 8 Essential Beginner chords, easy 8th note strumming, how to practice chord changes (the biggest beginner struggle) and you should learn loads of easy songs too.
 There's even a pre-beginner section for people interested in getting into guitar but not sure what's involved or what to buy.

-The white grade is contains 7 lessons, each which will last the average student 1-3 weeks (These were Stages 1, 2 and 3 in the classic course).
+The white grade contains 7 lessons, each which will last the average student 1-3 weeks (These were Stages 1, 2 and 3 in the classic course).
 Detailed practice routines are given for each lesson which you can add to My Practice Assistant!
 After or during the Stages you should check out the White Grade Essential Skills module too, and perhaps the optional Music Theory and Ear Training too!

 Once you're confident with your White skill-set you graduate to Yellow where we learn some more chords and you'll first meet the Beginner nemesis, The F Chord.
 We'll learn alternative fingerings for chords, more about strumming, scales and improvising!
-We'll also get a taste of fingerstyle, learn a 12 Bar Blues and a bunch more fun songs that are a little harder harder than the last grade (but still very easy!).
+We'll also get a taste of fingerstyle, learn a 12 Bar Blues and Rock Power Chords - there last 3 topics will be covered in more details in a module each in Grade 3!

 After some time consolidating your beginner skills (I recommend 3-6 months at least!) then you enter the Intermediate Grades (Green/Blue/Purple) which start with a series of Foundation Modules in which you'll learn about Barre Chords, 16th Note Strumming and more about technique, knowledge and skills.
 The idea is that you learn the foundation skills and then apply them in the Intermediate style modules depending on what music you like!